Sayed94h/acme-web-design/development-strategy.md

 __full user story description__

+As a visitor, I want to subscribe for more news letters which keeps me up-to-date and as a website owner or creator I want to create subscribtion option for the website so that visitors happily subscribe for news letters.

 ### Branch

 * Created a new branch `main-sec2` for the news letter **(second section of the webpage)**  in main part of the web page